By Ernest Strubhar

 In 2006 we restructured the company into a partnership.
 In 2007 we added 3200 square feet to our shop.

 Currently we employ 4 or 5 men in the shop.
 Jeremiah Snodgrass is the shop foreman.
-He has two sons who often work with him, much like I worked with my sons in the early years.
+He has two sons who work with him, much like I worked with my sons in the early years.

 Today we still work hard to provide a top quality product at a reasonable price.
 We still look for the best materials available–#1 treated 4″x6″ skids, “Standard and Better” Doug Fir framing lumber, Smart Panel siding, 30-year shingles, Benjamin Moore Paint.
 And we work hard to maintain old-fashioned craftsmanship.
 Every building shows our attention to detail.